talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

             - Created this problem instance so that in ModifiedInputProcessing.py, I can test processModifiedStudentsData() without having to wait for processCurrentSolution() to process the entire Students input (which takes long)
                 - I only kept the last 100 students from the initial Students.xlsx and removed the rest above.
+                    - Thus there is no Time overlaps conflicts, as was the case in this problem instance's parent

+- 2020-Sem1-CAES-Wvl-no-conflicts

 ### Modified Students input files